ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

-First, I used the nvidia dave-2 model:
+First, I used the Dave-2 model.
+The first layer is the normalization suggested in the project directions.

-lambda_1 (Lambda)            (None, 160, 320, 3)       0
+Layer (type)                 Output Shape              Param # lambda_1 (Lambda)            (None, 160, 320, 3)       0
 cropping2d_1 (Cropping2D)    (None, 80, 320, 3)        0
 conv2d_1 (Conv2D)            (None, 38, 158, 24)       1824